🌼🌸 12+ Beautiful Flowers That Start With A With Images

 Angelonia -Flowers That Start With A

 The name of this flower is derived from the Greek word “angelosa,” which means a messenger or angel since it adds grace to the garden.
 It belongs to the Plantaginaceae family.
 It is endemic to the West Indies, Mexico, and Central North America.
-This sun-loving plant thrives in warm temperatures, making it ideal for summer gardens and flower displays.

 Feature | Detail |